The major criticism of Justified’s third season is that it’s included a few too many plot elements.

 In many respects, the third-season premiere of Justified, “The Gunfighter,” is a difficult episode to love.

-As it turns out, the low-profile “Tomorrowland” is an apt distillation of a largely low-profile season
+As it turns out, this low-profile episode is an apt distillation of a largely low-profile season.

 Addiction has played an important role through most of this season, most explicitly through Don’s struggles with alcoholism.